-INSTITUTIONS OPERATING CPFS ACROSS MULTIPLE CAMPUSES
+INSTITUTIONS OPERATING COLLEGE PROVIDED FACULTY PROGRAMS ACROSS MULTIPLE CAMPUSES

 An OPE ID is an identification number used by the U.S. Department of Education's Office of Postsecondary Education (OPE).
-NACEP asks for an institution's OPE ID to ascertain whether a CPF is being administered out of one institution (one OPE ID) or out of several (e.g., a flagship campus and its regional campuses, each with its own OPE ID).
-Multi-campus CPFs with one cohesive program can be singly accredited by NACEP, but a collection of CPFs being run independently by individual campuses need to apply for NACEP accreditation individually.
+NACEP asks for an institution's OPE ID to ascertain whether a college provided faculty program is being administered out of one institution (one OPE ID) or out of several (e.g., a flagship campus and its regional campuses, each with its own OPE ID).
+Multi-campus college provided faculty models with one cohesive program can be singly accredited by NACEP, but a collection of college provided faculty programs being run independently by individual campuses need to apply for NACEP accreditation individually.

 If campuses have separate OPE ID numbers, they will be treated as separate institutions unless they demonstrate a clear, consistent, and seamless connection between the campuses with respect to the activities involved in NACEP accreditation.
-CPF programs operated by a multi-campus institution (whether with a single OPE ID number or multiple OPE IDs) applying on a single application should demonstrate that there are consistent policies and practices among the campuses with respect to the activities involved in NACEP accreditation.
-The Program Context narrative section should describe any variations in policy and how the college provided faculty model program is administered across multiple campuses.
-The coversheet for each individual standard should describe how the campuses establish consistency for that particular standard.
+College provided faculty programs operated by a multi-campus institution (whether with a single OPE ID number or multiple OPE IDs) applying on a single application should demonstrate that there are consistent policies and practices among the campuses with respect to the activities involved in NACEP accreditation.
+The program context narrative section should describe any variations in policy and how the college provided faculty model program is administered across multiple campuses.
+The cover sheet for each individual standard should describe how the campuses establish consistency for that particular standard.